JingWang18/Discriminative-Feature-Alignment/Digit_Classification/README.md

 # Dataset

 Please download dataset from its official website.
-Please put the dataset in the directory ./datasets.
+Please create a folder named "data" and put the dataset in the directory ./data.

 # Train